-- Community Development Block Grants/Entitlement Grants (ALN 14.218); Direct award; All project numbers. - Lead Hazard Reduction Grant Program (ALN 14.905); Direct award; All project numbers.
+- Community Development Block Grants/Entitlement Grants (ALN 14.218) - Lead Hazard Reduction Grant Program (ALN 14.905)

-Criteria.
 Under the requirements of the Federal Funding Accountability and Transparency Act, direct recipients of grants or cooperative agreements are required to report first-tier subawards of \$30,000 or more to the Federal Funding Accountability and Transparency Act Subaward Reporting System (FSRS).
 Direct recipients must report key data elements by registering through the FSRS and reporting subaward data through that system.
 Direct recipients that are awarded a federal grant are required to file a FFATA sub-award report by the end of the month following the month in which the prime awardee awards any sub-grant equal to or greater than \$30,000.

-Condition.
 The City did not submit the required key data elements through the FSRS reporting system as required by the Uniform Guidance.
+This finding has been resolved in the current year.